 Mechanical Dimensions: Appendix A through H contain dimensions for devices covered herein.
 The dimensions are based on photographic analysis and limited literature from Stan.
 While the best effort was made for accuracy, there may be some discrepancies.
 Unfortunately, original dimensions were not known at the time of this writing.
-Dimensions and some design features are tailored towards additive manufacturing techniques (3D printing).
+Dimensions were based off replications via additive manufacturing techniques (3D printing).
 Traditional machining operations/techniques may warrant revision.

 Open Source: The author believes Stan's technology belongs to all of humanity.
-This literary work may be disseminated freely, so long as monetary profit is not gained nor sought after.
+This literary work has a registered copyright.
+However, it may be disseminated freely for education purposes, so long as monetary profit is not gained nor sought after.
 This literary work may also be translated into other languages by those who may be inspired to do so.